aalto-trafficsense/regular-routes-server/pyfiles/prediction/README.md

 	* if the hour cell in `Z[t]` corresponds to the end of the day, GOTO 5.
 8. [Export animation as `mp4`]

+## TODO

+- [ ] global nodes
+- [ ] fade out nodes over time (i.e., remove non-regular routes)
+- [ ] analyse one of the decision tree models to see how the model is being created from the features